-One of our favorite Hannibal, Missouri restaurants is Mark Twain Brewing Co.
+One of our favorite restaurants in Hannibal, Missouri is Mark Twain Brewing Co.
 The food menu is large with everything from soups and salads to barbecue, sandwiches, burgers, and more.

 We sampled a few beers from the numerous beers on tap.
 The favorites included King Arthur’s Court Imperial IPA, Jumping Frog IPA, Halley’s Blueberry Saison, and Huck’s Habanero Apricot Wheat.

-The most unique being the habanero apricot wheat with a smooth beginning and a bite at the end.
+The most unique is the habanero apricot wheat with a smooth beginning and a bite at the end.
 Never had anything like it!

 Mark Twain Memorial Lighthouse: Working off our Lunch